 Many schools now use:

-These tools help students access learning materials more easily while allowing teachers to organize lessons and classroom activities across both physical and online environments.
+These tools help students access learning materials more easily while letting teachers organize lessons and classroom activities across both physical and online environments.

 Hybrid classrooms also depend heavily on communication systems that help remote and in-person students participate during live lessons and discussions.